m3rcury02/React_Ecom/README.md

 | /products | Lists all available products |
 | /orders | Lists all available orders
 | /favourites | Lists all available favourites

-## Bonus

-- Added some functionalities
-- Used redux for state management

----